-After the eye exam, the effects of the dilating eye drops will take some time to wear.
-For some people, the effects will take a shorter time to wear off, but it will take longer than usual for others.
+After the eye exam, the effects of the dilating eye drops will take some time to wear off.
+The time they take to wear off depends on the person.

 For pupil dilation caused by medications, whether prescription or over-the-counter, the condition might persist until the effects of the drug wear off.
-However, it might be impossible to tell precisely how long the dilation effects will last since people react differently to various medications.
+It can be impossible to tell precisely how long the dilation effects will last since people react differently to various medications.

 Short-Term Side Effects of Dilated Pupils